espocrm/documentation/administration/formula.md

 ### Array

 #### array\includes
 `array\includes(LIST, VALUE)` Returns true if LIST contains VALUE.
-Can be used for Array and Multi-Enum fields. (since version 4.7.0)
+Can be used for Array and Multi-Enum fields.

 #### array\push
-`array\push(LIST, VALUE1 [, VALUE2 ...])` Adds one or more elements to the end of an array and returns the new array. (since version 5.0.0)
+`array\push(LIST, VALUE1 [, VALUE2 ...])` Adds one or more elements to the end of an array and returns the new array.

 #### array\length
 `array\length(LIST)` Returns count of elements in LIST.